 Statin therapy has the largest evidence base in PAD of the cholesterol lowering medications 81, 82.
 The majority of the data in support of statin use in patients with PAD are derived from subgroup analyses of larger clinical trials.
 In 1998 a retrospective analysis of the 4S (Scandinavian Simvastatin Survival Study) was the first to demonstrate that in CAD patients, treatment with simvastatin reduced the incidence or progressive intermittent claudication by 38% over a median follow up of 5.4 years 83.
 Since then several trials have demonstrated the efficacy of a variety of statins.
 The first prospective trial demonstrating the efficacy of cholesterol reduction in PAD patients was in 2006.
 This was a prospective observation cohort study in 2420 PAD patients of which 581 had hypercholesterolemia.
 Following adjustment for risk factors they demonstrated an all cause reduction in mortality (HR 0.46, P<0.001) in patients with PAD treated with a variety of statins 84.

 The HPS (Heart Protection Study) in 2007 randomized subset of 6748 PAD patients to simvastatin vs placebo.
 Overall, there was a 22% (26.4% versus 32.7%, P<0.001) relative reduction in the rate of first major vascular event with simvastatin versus placebo over a 5 year mean follow up period 85.
 This benefit has also been seen in retrospective analysis of patients with advanced PAD, including CLI 86.
 Data from the 2014 REACH (Reduction of Atherothrombosis for Continued Health) 87 registry demonstrated that in patients with PAD, statin therapy was associated with a 17% decrease (19.6 vs. 20.3%; HR, 0.83; 95% CI, 0.73–0.96; P=0.01) in adverse CV event rate.
 Furthermore, statin therapy was also associated with a significant reduction at 4-years of rates of ischemic amputation (3.8 vs. 5.6%; HR, 0.64; 95% CI, 0.48–0.86; P = 0.0027) 87.
 Data from prospective cohort studies has demonstrated that statin therapy has beneficial effects beyond lipid-lowering properties only and should be considered in all patients with PAD 88.
+This trial demonstrated that the beneficial effects of higher statin doses and lower target LDL cholesterol levels were independent of each other and independent of the presence of clinical risk factors, ABI values, electrocardiography, and propensity scores for statin therapy 88.

 A 2007 metanalysis of 18 trials and 10049 PAD patients demonstrated no benefit of lipid lowering in patients with PAD with regards to MACE.
 This was largely as a result of one trial showing a detrimental effect of lipid lowering therapy using cholestyramine.
 When excluding this trial, lipid lowering significantly reduced cardiovascular events (odds ratio 0.74, 95% CI 0.55–0.98) 88.
 In 2015, the IDEAL trial (Incremental Decrease in Events through Aggressive Lipid Lowering) 89 demonstrated in a cohort of 8,888 post MI patients (of which 374 had PAD) randomised to high-dose atorvastatin (80mg) compared to normal dose simvastatin (20-40mg) and found a lower incidence of the development of PAD (2.2% vs 3.2%, HR=0.70, 95% CI 0.53 to 0.91; p=0.007) in the trial population and a non-significant trend lower rates of major coronary events (14.4% vs 20.1%, HR=0.68, P=0.13) in the PAD population.

 5.2 Ezetimibe